-Join Roy Sivan for an in-depth discussion in this video Creating a single post template and route, part of AngularJS and WordPress: Building a Single-Page Application.
+Join Roy Sivan for an in-depth discussion in this video Creating a single post template and route, part of Building a Single-Page Application with AngularJS and WordPress.

 - Now that we have a Blog Listing Page working with route…controller and template, let's create the route control…and template for a single page or a blog detail page.…I'm going to open up Sublime.…I'm going to create a new statement.…I'm going to call it Detail.…I'm going to tell the url to be /posts/.…And just like when we created our factory, I'm going to…pass in ID, so that we have an ID of the posts that we want.…Control will be DetailCtrl, which we will have to create.…And the template will be appInfo.template_directory,…templates, and we'll call it detail.hmtl.…